jonroeske/csuci_cs350_team1/README.md

       - *Tribe* (If camper has Tribe)

 ### Main Menu
+####The Main Menu of our program, which has access to several categories of commands, as well as access to our two sub menus.

 #### camperCommands.py
 This is the file we use for creation, deletion, and displaying of individual and all campers within our database.
 Within are four functions: